WikiWatershed/mmw-tiler/README.md

 ## Setup

-1. Create the bootstrap resources as outlined in [this readme](boostrap/README.md).
+1. In the AWS Accounts to be deployed into, create the bootstrap resources as outlined in <bootstrap/README.md>.

+## Deploying

+### Via GitHub Actions

-2. Create a GitHub Environment (e.g., `staging`) with these Environment Secrets:
+Create a GitHub Environment (e.g., `staging`) with these Environment Secrets:

 | Variable              | Description                                             | Example                                                                               |
 | --------------------- | ------------------------------------------------------- | ------------------------------------------------------------------------------------- |